A Little About the Recipe: Delicious Low Carb Paleo Beefburgers

 Paleo and paleo-ish can serve the beefburgers with a salad like Simple Balsamic Salad.
 But, don’t use the balsamic vinaigrette!
 Double the amount of tangy burger sauce and use half of that as a super tasty version of a Thousand Island Dressing for the salad instead.

 A different alternative for paleo and paleo-ish is to go with the whole burger idea and add some Sweet Potato Fries – who needs a fast food takeaway?

 For those on the whole30 diet, you can remove the almond flour from ingredients in the burger and refrain from the Paleo Cloud Bread to remain within whole30 guidelines.
 This way, you can have your burger and eat it and still indulge in Sweet Potato Fries on the side.

-If you are slightly further into the Atkins’ Diet at the Ongoing Phase or you have even got to Maintenance (go, you!), this is an ideal burger to make.
+If you are a few weeks into the ongoing weight loss phase or you have even got to maintenance (go, you!), this is an tasty burger for you to make.
 Add a Keto Goats’ and Cheddar Cheese Omelette on the side because eggs are super healthy, and cheese just makes everything better.
 However, this particular combination pushes the balance in favour of fat content.
 To remain Atkins’ compliant, we need to push back to protein.
-Solve this by having a protein-packed lunch like Sea bream stuffed with tomatoes and shallots or Paleo Guacamole on Boiled Eggs.
+Solve this by having a protein-packed lunch like Low Carb Paleo Sea Bream Stuffed with Tomatoes and Shallots or Paleo Guacamole on Boiled Eggs.